New

 You can drive a really nice car, and you might not be able to afford to enjoy the other aspects of your life.
 Or, you could drive an inexpensive car and you can afford all kinds of things, but you hate what you drive.
 My suggestion is to find a balance that allows you to do both, and for many people who ask themselves “How much should I spend on a car?”
 The 10% rule does the trick.

 Unlike new vehicles, used cars don’t have a Manufacturer’s Suggested Retail Price (MSRP), nor a Monroney label that tells you exactly how much each component of the vehicle costs (or at least should cost).
-No, when you buy a used car, the price is generally set by a computer algorithm that looks at what other dealers have listed similar used cars for sale, and then suggests an amount to the dealer.
+When you buy a used car, the price is generally set by a computer algorithm that looks at what other dealers have listed similar used cars for sale, and then suggests an amount to the dealer.

 Like I’ve talked about in the past, as a general rule of thumb, dealers mark up their used car inventory a few thousand dollars over their cost.
 This is far from a hard and fast rule however, as some used cars have been known to net dealers five figures (or more) in profit.